Intelehealth/intelehealth-fhw-react-core/docs/CODING_STANDARDS.md

 # Coding Standards & Best Practices

-This document outlines the coding standards and best practices for the ih-hw-core project.
+This document outlines the coding standards and best practices for the intelehealth-fhw-react-core project.

 ## 📋 Table of Contents